nhs-england-tools/playwright-python-blueprint/docs/utility-guides/BatchProcessing.md

   - Type: `str`
   - This is the description of the batch.
 For example: **Pre-invitation (FIT)** or **Post-investigation Appointment NOT Required**
 - `latest_event_status`:
-  - Type: `str | None`
+  - Type: `str | list[str] |`
-  - This is the status the subject will get updated to after the batch has been processed.
-It is used to check that the subject has been updated to the correct status after a batch has been printed.
-If there are multiple different status in the same batch, provide them all in a list.
+  - This is the status or list of statuses the subject(s) will get updated to after the batch has been processed.
+It is used to check that the subject(s) have been updated to the correct status after a batch has been printed.

 #### Optional Arguments

 - `run_timed_events`:
   - Type: `bool`
   - If this is set to **True**, then bcss_timed_events will be executed against all the subjects found in the batch
+  - These timed events simulate the passage of time-dependent processing steps.
 - `get_subjects_from_pdf`:
   - Type: `bool`
   - If this is set to **True**, then the subjects will be retrieved from the downloaded PDF file instead of from the DB